dave5595/pastebin-lite/README.md

 Try opening http://127.0.0.1:8000 in your web browser.
 If everything worked out correctly, you should now be able to use the web application as normal.

+Thoughts
+--
+- This readme serves as a documentation on my journey as a newbie at Python and Django to learn and improve my knowledge on the language and framework
+- Feel free to perform a code review and submit an issue to inform me of any code smells and best practices i should know about !